-Prerequisite(s): A grade of C or better in one of the following: BIO 101, BIO 107, BIO 110, or BIO 120
+Prerequisite(s): BIO 101, BIO 107, BIO 110, or BIO 120 with a grade of C or better

 BIO 230(E) - ECOLOGY

 MassTransfer Block Code: Natural & Physical Laboratory Science A study of the interrelationships between plants and animals and the physical factors in their environment.
 Population, distribution, community structure, and ecosystems are analyzed by laboratory and field observations.
 (Field trips require moderate walking)